IPADS-DuVisor/ae-guide/README.md

 This step setups the tests for reproducing figure 7-10 of this paper.

-In this step, you would create a test configuration file with content given in below.
-Description of this file:
+In this step, you would create a test configuration file with example given in below.
+Each non-empty line represents either an experiment or a comment.
+Explanation of this example file:

 * `#` means line comment.
 * The first part is `fig8 app`, which is tests for figure 8.
 There are two tokens per line.